Stochastic Treatment Choice with Empirical Welfare Updating: Numerical simulations

 so that the optimal policy is

-which we plot in \cref{AFIG:PS-1} (\cpageref{AFIG:PS-1}).
+which we plot in \cref{AFIG:PS-1}.
 We note that the coefficients of the linear specification are so large because our simple regressions scale individual characteristics but do not scale post-programme earnings, which inflates the effect of pre-programme earnings and years of education.
 This constitutes our first experiment.

 We then propose two further experiments.
-Our second experiment increases the variance of post-programme earnings by inflating $\sigma_{0}$, $\sigma_{1}$ and $m$ in \cref{EQ:BASELINE-1} (\cpageref{EQ:BASELINE-1}) by a factor of five.
-Our third experiment similarly reduces the variance of post-programme earnings by deflating $\sigma_{0}$, $\sigma_{1}$ and $m$ in \cref{EQ:BASELINE-1} by a factor of five.
-We note that both experiments leave the oracle policy unchanged from \cref{EQ:EXP-1-OPTIMAL} (\cpageref{EQ:EXP-1-OPTIMAL}).
+Our second experiment increases the variance of post-programme earnings by inflating $\sigma_{1}$, $\sigma_{0}$ and $m$ in \cref{EQ:BASELINE-1} by a factor of five.
+Our third experiment similarly reduces the variance of post-programme earnings by deflating $\sigma_{1}$, $\sigma_{0}$ and $m$ in \cref{EQ:BASELINE-1} by a factor of five.
+We note that both experiments leave the oracle policy unchanged from \cref{EQ:EXP-1-OPTIMAL}.
 We present the corresponding estimates of the parameters of the posterior distribution immediately below.

-An immediate conclusion that we can draw from these results is that the mean direction does not align with the oracle assignment rule.
-That being said, it is apparent from \cref{AFIG:PS-1} (\cpageref{AFIG:PS-1}) that individuals who are assigned treatment under the oracle assignment rule are more likely to be assigned treatment under the posterior distribution that we obtain.
+An immediate conclusion that we can draw from these results is that $\mu^{*}$ does not align with the oracle assignment rule.
+That being said, it is apparent from \cref{AFIG:PS-1} that individuals who are assigned treatment under the oracle assignment rule are more likely to be assigned treatment under the posterior distribution that we obtain.

-We plot the behaviour of the objective function and of empirical welfare risk in \cref{AFIG:KAPPA-123} (\cpageref{AFIG:KAPPA-123}).
+We plot the behaviour of the objective function and of empirical welfare risk in \cref{AFIG:KAPPA-123}.
 We emphasise the non-smoothness of empirical welfare risk for the second experiment, and we suggest that increasing the variance of post-programme earnings makes the problem of finding the optimal assignment rule more difficult.